 Fashion search engine ShopStyle has recently launched ‘Tailored Shopping’, a feature that personalises each user’s shopping experience based on their shopping behaviour.

 Even now that mobile commerce is ubiquitous, you could be forgiven for thinking that buying a coffee with your smartphone is a little excessive.
-Trust Starbucks to prove us wrong, though, as the traditionally bricks and mortar store has managed to successfully embrace the fourth wave of commerce and implement a mobile-in-store platform that has put mobile at the centre of payments, loyalty and ordering.
+Trust Starbucks to prove us wrong, though, as the traditional bricks and mortar store has managed to successfully embrace the fourth wave of commerce and implement a mobile-in-store platform that has put mobile at the centre of payments, loyalty and ordering.

 The coffee giant has reported that more than $1.6billion was loaded onto its loyalty app in the first quarter of 2015, and the program now has more than 9 million members.